 The Data Management Unit imposes stringent controls for records of new arrests, migration issues, participant identifiers, bench warrant hearings, and various other tasks as assigned and required.
 The Unit works closely with the District Attorney’s Office in the creation of Bills of Information.
 The unit also assists in the case flow management by recording pertinent data in several courtrooms such as the SMART Pre-trial courtrooms, motions court, formal arraignment court and the homicide pre-trial room.

-Pretrial Services Division First Judicial District of Pennsylvania
+Pretrial Services Department First Judicial District of Pennsylvania

 Criminal Trial Division

 714 Market Street, 7th Floor Philadelphia, PA 19106

 Director of Pretrial Services Michael P. Bouchard III

 Bail can be paid at the Bail Acceptance Office, Room B-03 of the Criminal Justice

 Center, 1301 Filbert Street.
 The office is open 24 hours a day, seven days a week, including holidays.

 Payments can be made either in cash or with a valid credit or debit card.
 On selected occasions, a bank issued

 cashiers check can be accepted, however conditions apply and the hours of acceptance are limited

 when using a cashiers check.